Jack Hobbs: First World War

 Unlike many other cricketers, Hobbs did not immediately join the army, but worked in a munitions factory, possibly as a clerk.
 Writing later, Hobbs related that he was criticised for not joining up, but suggested he did not realise how serious the war would be, and was conscious of the need to care for his family.
 From March 1915 he found extra work as coach at Westminster School, and in May began to play on Saturdays as a professional for Idle in the Bradford Cricket League.
 The continuation of competitive cricket in Bradford, when all other such cricket had ceased, was controversial.
 Several clubs hired top-class professionals and matches became very popular.
 Although his arrival was eagerly anticipated, Hobbs never reached the expected heights, averaging 36.63 throughout the 1915 season.
 But his signing provoked an angry exchange of correspondence between the Yorkshire president Lord Hawke, who was highly critical of the employment of professionals, and John Booth, the president of the Bradford League.
 Hobbs never publicly commented on the matter, but was instrumental in recruiting Frank Woolley to play in the league.
 He continued to play for Idle in 1916, and was more successful, scoring 790 runs at 52.60 and taking 65 wickets at 6.27.
 But his conscription after the season into the Royal Flying Corps ended his regular cricket in the league.

 Hobbs joined the Corps in October 1916 as an air mechanic and after training was posted to London, then Norfolk; at first he had time to appear in charity cricket matches and in several games for Idle.
 In November 1917, he joined 110 Squadron which remained in England despite plans to send it to France.
 By 1918, the cricket authorities began to arrange more matches and Hobbs played successfully several times at Lord's.
 In September 1918, 110 Squadron, as part of the newly formed Royal Air Force (RAF), was sent to France and took an active part in the fighting, but Hobbs never discussed his career in the RAF.
 Even so, some of his family remained critical and felt that the worst of the war was over when Hobbs went to France.
-He was demobilised in February 1919.
+He was demobilised in February 1919, three months after the Armistice with Germany which ended the war.